 - Luck Stone Enoree Public Meeting Hearing - September 2, 2021

 An air quality construction permit is an air permit required for any person who plans to construct, alter, or add to a source of air pollution, including the installation of any air pollution control device.
 The construction permit must be issued before any construction-related activities occur at the site.
 The construction permit allows for installation, modification, and start of operation of equipment.

-DHEC issues National Pollutant Discharge Elimination System (NPDES) permits to minimize environmental impacts from stormwater runoff and other water discharges that may occur during construction and operation of a facility.
+DHEC's Bureau of Water (BOW) issues National Pollutant Discharge Elimination System (NPDES) permits to minimize environmental impacts from stormwater runoff and other water discharges that may occur during construction and operation of a facility.

 Questions about the NPDES permit and the BOW’s permitting process may be directed to:

-Local DHEC Contacts
+Local DHEC Contact